wkrzywiec/Library-Spring/README.md

 ### Blog Posts

-During my work on this project I've parallely create some blog posts to describe my path to working application.
-In the entires I've tried to explain some key concepts of tools and frameworks that I use and also small code snippets that are their implementation in my project.
+During work on this project I've parallely created some blog posts that describe my path to the working application.
+In those entires I've tried to explain some of key concepts, tools and frameworks that I used.
 Here is the list of all entries that was written so far:

 **[Library Portal — Spring Project Overview](https://medium.com/@wkrzywiec/library-portal-spring-project-overview-ddbf910dcb95)**